 It takes just a single glance on the photos to understand that the chronograph is running for as long as 2 hours, 25 minutes and 37 seconds.

-According to the Swiss watchmaker, the new Omega Seamaster Planet Ocean 45.50 mm Chronograph watch will go on sale later this month at a pretty much democratic price of $7500 (model with the orange bezel on a stainless steel bracelet) and $7700 (the watch with the matte black bezel, also on a bracelet.)
+According to the official press release, the new Seamaster Planet Ocean will go on sale later this month at a pretty much democratic price of $7500 (model with the orange bezel on a stainless steel bracelet) and $7700 (the one with the matte black bezel, also on a bracelet.)

 As far as I got it, you will also be able to choose the watch either on black or orange rubber or an integrated black leather strap.